Fo76-Private-Server/Fo76_SnapshotCompression/README.md

-Repository for reconstructing the algorithm which compresses and decompresses the snapshots sent bei the server.
+Repository for reconstructing the algorithm which compresses and decompresses the snapshots sent by the server.

 Contains example data.